Classical route to ergodicity and scarring in collective quantum systems: Deviation from ergodicity

 \section{Deviation from ergodicity}

 Although it is expected that a complex system with many degrees of freedom can exhibit ergodicity in non-equilibrium dynamics, there are different routes of ergodicity breaking which are the subject of intense research in recent years.
 Lack of thermalization or athermal behavior has recently been observed in several models that are simulated in cold atom experiments, particularly one-dimensional systems such as quantum Newton's cradle \cite{Kinoshita2006}.
 At the classical level generically, integrability and a large number of conserved quantities hinder chaotic dynamics and ergodicity.
 However, ergodicity breaking in a closed quantum system is more subtle, and apart from integrability the nature of eigenstates plays a crucial role in it.
 Mainly, strong breaking of ergodicity occurs in systems exhibiting `many-body localization' (MBL) which prevents ergodic evolution and thermalization \cite{Basko-MBL,MBL_quasiperiodic2013,Huse-rev-MBL, Abanin2019}.
 Similar to the Anderson localization \cite{Anderson-loc}, the MBL phase is usually induced by disorder and quasi-periodic potential, which lead to the localization of ground state as well as excited state wavefunctions resulting in an `athermal' non-ergodic behavior.
 Unlike the ergodic phase, Poissonian level statistics is a characteristic feature of MBL \cite{D_Huse_2007_MBL}.
 An important dynamical signature of MBL includes logarithmic growth of entanglement, which is in contrast to the linear behavior exhibited by an ergodic phase.
 However, in the presence of sufficiently strong interactions or time-periodic perturbations, such MBL phase can become ergodic \cite{MBL_quasiperiodic2013,Fradkin-OTOC,Ray-OTOC-MBL,drive_induced_AA2016,Rafael2017} which has also been demonstrated in recent experiments \cite{delocalization_MBL_Bordia2017}.
-Moreover, there can also exist non-ergodic extended (NEE) or critical states, that are neither completely localized nor extended which exhibit the multifractal properties, as discussed in Sec.\ref{eigenvector_statistics}.
-Generally, such states exist close to the mobility edge separating the localized and ergodic region \cite{Luitz2015,ShankarDasSarma2015,Mondaini2019,Sumilan2023}, in localization to delocalization transition \cite{Anderson_transitions_Merlin2006,drive_induced_AA2016}, and for disorder systems with long-range hopping \cite{powerlaw_hopping_deng2019}.
-In recent years, it has been observed that the ground states of certain many-body systems can exhibit multifractal behavior \cite{multifractal_spinchains_Bogomolny2012,Lindinger2019}.
+Moreover, there can also exist non-ergodic extended (NEE) or critical states, that are neither completely localized nor extended, which exhibit the multifractal properties, as discussed in Sec.~\ref{eigenvector_statistics}.
+Generally, such states appear close to the mobility edge separating the localized and ergodic regions \cite{Luitz2015,ShankarDasSarma2015,drive_induced_AA2016, Mondaini2019,Subroto2020,Sumilan2023}, at the critical point of Anderson transition \cite{Anderson_transitions_Mirlin2008,Altshuler2014}, in the Anderson model on disordered random regular graphs \cite{Altshuler2014,Altshuler2016}, across the MBL transition \cite{Santos2015,Santos_nonergodic2017,Nicolas2019}, and in disordered systems with long-range hopping \cite{powerlaw_hopping_deng2019}.
+In recent years, it has been observed that the ground states of certain many-body systems can also exhibit multifractal behavior \cite{multifractal_spinchains_Bogomolny2012,Lindinger2019}.
 The presence of such NEE states leads to anomalous behavior in the thermalization \cite{Luitz2016} as well as in the transport properties \cite{Luitz_transport2020,Subroto2020}, which is an active area of research.